Skip to content

 What are your academic qualifications?

-What are your job experiences and where do you work presently?
+Where do you work presently?

 What keeps you busy outside the office?

-Which project challenged you the most?
+Which projects have you handled and which one challenged you the most?

 What motivates you?